 - Program Director

 - Clinical Coordinator

 - Radiologic Science Faculty

 - On-Site Clinical Preceptor

 - Student Representative

-- College of Science and Health (non-Radiologic Science) Faculty Member
+- College of Arts and Sciences (non-Radiologic Science) Faculty Member

 Additionally, students are encouraged to address any complaints apart from those that require invoking the grievance procedure.
-Students can do so by notifying the Radiologic Science Program Director, Radiologic Science faculty, and/or any Avila University administrators; not limited to but including the Assistant Dean, Dean, etc.
+Students can do so by submitting a grievance form through the University website, notifying the Radiologic Science Program Director, Radiologic Science faculty, and/or the Dean of the College of Arts and Sciences.